QuirkyQode/PaytmClone/README.md

 - Work on Sticky top menu.
 - Work on sticky bottom download tab for smaller screen.
 - Work in finer details
+- The images are directly link to the Paytm CDN.
+I think it is better to download these images into the project workspace.

 ## Time-Taken:
 8hours approx.